I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

 shirataki sake brewery yuzawa 700x875

 On weekdays, tours of the Shirataki Sake Brewery are available, as long as you book ahead of time.
-The tour takes you through the brewery facilities while explaining the process of sake brewing.
+The tour takes you through the brewery facilities and explains the process of sake brewing.

 shirataki sake brewery factory yuzawa 700x525